The Philip and Lorrain Weinstein Charitable Trust

 Application Success Factors

 As this trust operates without a public application process, traditional application strategies do not apply.
-Organizations working in education and welfare, particularly those with connections to the UK Jewish community or Israel-related causes, should focus on:
+Organisations working in education and welfare, particularly those with connections to Israel or operating in that region, should focus on:

 - Building visibility within relevant philanthropic networks